-Risk culture is a collective approach to managing risk and making decisions.
-It’s a system of beliefs, values and behaviours throughout your organisation.
+Risk culture is a system of beliefs, values and behaviours throughout your organisation.
 A positive risk culture is one where team members at every level appropriately manage risk as an integral part of their daily work routine.
-This type of culture supports open discussion about both uncertainties and opportunities, and encourages team members to raise their concerns.
+This type of culture supports open discussion about both uncertainties and opportunities and encourages team members to raise their concerns.

 For risk management to be effective, culture must be a focus.
 So where do you start?
 How do you evaluate it and build an improvement plan?